st4nchion/Image-search-macro-analysis/README.md

   Using the v5 and bmi.bmiHeader.biwidth received by arguments, calculate the operation in the cvCreateData function and return the value to v26.

-  [detaile information about cvCreateData] : https://docs.opencv.org/2.4/modules/core/doc/old_basic_structures.html?highlight=cvcreatedata#void%20cvCreateData(CvArr*%20arr)
+  [detail information about cvCreateData] : https://docs.opencv.org/2.4/modules/core/doc/old_basic_structures.html?highlight=cvcreatedata#void%20cvCreateData(CvArr*%20arr)

   ![img_last](https://user-images.githubusercontent.com/41680753/55668193-44471980-58a1-11e9-9db8-afaf9d299454.PNG)